lws803/FreeRTOS_experiments/cheatsheets/VirtualMemory.md

 3. Virtual memory does not require contiguous allocation in the physical memory for a process -> No external fragmentation.

 Having larger page sizes will result in less page faults but also more holes as the spaces are not utilised

+## Multi-processing support
+Having more processes who do not take up the whole main memory will still result in page faults.
+This is because the processes can occupy physical memory at the same time (running concurrently)